bgn-dev/Photo-Gallery/README.md

 🎉 This project allows users to upload and view their photos.

-## Features
+## Features include

 - Upload your photos
 - View your photos enlarged

 ## Architecture

-The project utilizes React/JavaScript on the frontend and Flask on the backend.
+The project uses React/JavaScript on the frontend and Flask on the backend.
-The database is built using real time database Firestore.
+The database is built using the real-time database Firestore.

-### How to configure this WebApp for your use
+### How to configure this application for your use
-To run this webapp properly, you need to change the <em><strong>const firebaseConfig</strong></em> in <em>/src/firebase/config.js</em>.
+In order for this webapp to run properly, you need to modify the <em><strong>const firebaseConfig</strong></em> in <em>/src/firebase/config.js</em>.
-A database within Firestore is necessary.
+A database inside the Firestore is required.

-### How to run this App as localhost
+### To run this application as localhost
 Run `npm run start` inside the main folder.